Level: Beginner

 Challenge: Cutscenes

-There’s a nifty block for simulating key presses and releases.
+We include a block for simulating key presses and releases.
 It’s useful for creating on-screen buttons in mobile games that can act as if they were physical keyboard buttons.

-It’s also useful for creating cutscenes.
+It’s also useful for creating cutscenes - in-game sequences that the player does not control but watches, like a movie.
 Make a cutscene using this block.